cloudquery/cloudquery/website/pages/docs/troubleshooting.md

 ### Error: "failed to migrate source"...

 If you see an error such as `failed to migrate source`, it means that, while upgrading a plugin, the migration of the SQL schema failed.
-CloudQuery makes a best-effort to automatically and transparently manage the schema of the plugins, but this can sometimes fail during version upgrades.
+CloudQuery makes a best-effort attempt to automatically and transparently manage the schemas of plugins, but this can sometimes fail during version upgrades.

 The solution is to drop-and recreate the database or schema. (or all the plugins tables, such as `aws_*`).